Skip to main content

 If a complainant disagrees with the superintendent or designee’s written decision, the complainant may appeal the decision to the district board of directors by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.

 The board shall schedule a hearing to commence by the twentieth (20th) calendar day following the filing of the written notice of appeal, unless otherwise agreed to by the complainant and the superintendent or for good cause.
 Both parties shall be allowed to present such witnesses and testimony as the board deems relevant and material.
-Unless otherwise agreed to by the complainant, the board will render a written decision within thirty (30) calendar days following the filing of the notice of appeal and provide the complainant with a copy of the decision.
-The decision of the board will be provided in a language the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act.
+Unless otherwise agreed to by the complainant, the board will render a written decision within thirty (30) calendar days following filing the notice of appeal and provide the complainant with a copy of the decision.
+The board's decision will be provided in a language the complainant can understand, which may require language assistance for complainants with limited English proficiency following Title VI of the Civil Rights Act.
 The decision will include notice of the complainant’s right to appeal to the Superintendent of Public Instruction and will identify where and to whom the appeal must be filed.
-The district will send a copy of the appeal decision to the office of the superintendent of public instruction.
+The district will send a copy of the appeal decision to the Office of the Superintendent of Public Instruction.

 Level Three - Complaint to the Superintendent of Public Instruction

-If a complainant disagrees with the decision of the board of directors, or if the district fails to comply with this procedure, the complainant may file a complaint with the superintendent of public instruction.
+If a complainant disagrees with the board of directors' decision or if the district fails to comply with this procedure, the complainant may file a complaint with the superintendent of public instruction.

-1. A complaint must be received by the Superintendent of Public Instruction on or before the twentieth (20) calendar day following the date upon which the complainant received written notice of the board of directors’ decision, unless the Superintendent of Public Instruction grants an extension for good cause Complaints may be submitted by mail, fax, electronic mail, or hand delivery.
+1. The Superintendent of Public Instruction must receive a complaint on or before the twentieth (20) calendar day following the date upon which the complainant received written notice of the board of directors’ decision, unless the Superintendent of Public Instruction grants an extension for good cause Complaints may be submitted by mail, fax, electronic mail, or hand delivery.

 2. A complaint must be in writing and include: 1) A description of the specific acts, conditions or circumstances alleged to violate applicable anti-discrimination laws; 2) The name and contact information, including address, of the complainant; 3) The name and address of the district subject to the complaint; 4) A copy of the district’s complaint and appeal decision, if any; and 5) A proposed resolution of the complaint or relief requested.
 If the allegations regard a specific student, the complaint must also include the name and address of the student, or in the case of a homeless child or youth, contact information.

-A complaint may be resolved at any time when, before the completion of the investigation, the district voluntarily agrees to resolve the complaint.
+A complaint may be resolved at any time when the district voluntarily agrees to resolve it before the completion of the investigation.
 OSPI may provide technical assistance and dispute resolution methods to resolve a complaint.

 Level Four - Administrative Hearing

 A complainant or school district that desires to appeal the written decision of the Office of the Superintendent of Public Instruction may file a written notice of appeal with OSPI within thirty (30) calendar days following the date of receipt of that office’s written decision.
-OSPI will conduct a formal administrative hearing in conformance with the Administrative Procedures Act, Chapter 34.05, RCW.
+OSPI will conduct a formal administrative hearing conforming to the Administrative Procedures Act, Chapter 34.05, RCW.

-At any time during the discrimination complaint procedure set forth in WAC 392-190-065 through 392-190-075, a district may, at its own expense, offer mediation.
-The complainant and the district may agree to extend the discrimination complaint process deadlines in order to pursue mediation.
+At any time during the discrimination complaint procedure set forth in WAC 392-190-065 through 392-190-075, a district may offer mediation at its own expense.
+The complainant and the district may agree to extend the deadlines to pursue mediation.

-The purpose of mediation is to provide both the complainant and the district an opportunity to resolve disputes and reach a mutually acceptable agreement through the use of an impartial mediator.
-Mediation must be voluntary and requires the mutual agreement of both parties.
-It may be terminated by either party at any time during the mediation process.
-It may not be used to deny or delay a complainant’s right to utilize the complaint procedures.
+The purpose of mediation is to provide both the complainant and the district with an opportunity to resolve disputes and reach a mutually acceptable agreement through an impartial mediator.
+Mediation must be voluntary and require the mutual agreement of both parties.
+Either party may terminate it at any time during the mediation process.
+It may not deny or delay a complainant’s right to utilize the complaint procedures.

-If the parties reach agreement through mediation, they may execute a legally binding agreement that sets forth the resolution and states that all discussions that occurred during the course of mediation will remain confidential and may not be used as evidence in any subsequent complaint, due process hearing or civil proceeding.
-The agreement must be signed by the complainant and a district representative who has authority to bind the district.
+If the parties reach an agreement through mediation, they may execute a legally binding agreement that sets forth the resolution and states that all discussions that occurred during the mediation will remain confidential and may not be used as evidence in any subsequent complaint, due process hearing, or civil proceeding.
+The agreement must be signed by the complainant and a district representative with the authority to bind the district.

-The files containing copies of all correspondence relative to each complaint communicated to the district and the disposition, including any corrective measures instituted by the district, will be retained in the office of the compliance officer for a period of six years.
+The files containing copies of all correspondence relative to each complaint communicated to the district and its disposition, including any corrective measures instituted by the district, will be retained in the compliance officer's office for six years.

-• It is a violation of district policy and a criminal offense under RCW 9.41.280 for any person to carry a firearm or dangerous weapon on school premises, school-provided transportation, or non-school facilities when being used for school activities.
+• It violates district policy and is a criminal offense under RCW 9.41.280 for any person to carry a firearm or dangerous weapon on school premises, school-provided transportation, or non-school facilities when being used for school activities.

 • All students are entitled to an educational environment that is safe and free of discrimination, regardless of their gender expression or gender identity.
 Harassing or treating students differently because of their gender is not allowed.